omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence1/README.md

  - `PC` value to check instruction memory address and ensure correct branching

 ## What is Being Verified:
- - `addi` with a positive immediate valye
+ - `addi` with a positive immediate value
  - `lw` with a positive immediate value
  - `sw` with a positive immediate value
  - `add`